3 Days in Picton New Zealand

 Nelson to Picton, the Queen Charlotte Drive

-The sun peaked out from time to time on the beautiful drive from Nelson to Picton via the Queen Charlotte Drive.
+The sun peeked out from time to time on the beautiful drive from Nelson to Picton via the Queen Charlotte Drive.

-We arrived early at the Picton House B&B and when we asked if there was a bathroom we could use the owner said, no!
-We could not check in till later, which was okay, but the first encounter made us a bit apprehensive about our choice of accommodation.
+We arrived early at the Picton House B&B, and when we asked if there was a bathroom we could use, the owner said no!
+We could not check in until later, which was okay, but the first encounter made us a bit apprehensive about our choice of accommodation.

-The worry was however completely unfounded.
-Later on, our host came across as friendly and hospitable and the room was indeed stellar.
-I am sure we just caught her off-guard on a busy switch-over day.
+The worry was, however, completely unfounded.
+Later, our host came across as friendly and hospitable, and the room was indeed stellar.
+I am sure we just caught her off guard on a busy switch-over day.

 Picton Memorial Park and the beautiful harbor front

-We did a quick exploratory walk of the core of Picton and scouted out interesting places to dine.
-We eventually checked into a nice and bright room.
+We did a quick exploratory walk of the core of Picton and scouted interesting places to dine.
+We eventually checked into a nice, bright room.

-The weather was still a bit dismal so we stayed in our room and set up our workstations for some blogging a further travel planning.
+The weather was still a bit dismal, so we stayed in our room and set up our workstations to blog and plan our travel further.

-Di downloaded a couple of audiobooks for our car rides and a Nora Roberts book that she managed to finish within a couple of days.
-Clearly, we had come to Picton to relax.
+Di downloaded a couple of audiobooks for our car rides and a Nora Roberts book that she finished within a couple of days.
+We had come to Picton to relax.

 Di on the hike to the Queen Charlotte Viewpoint in Picton, New Zealand